HOPLAB-LBP/hoplab-wiki/docs/get-started/computer-setup.md

 	- Copy the IPv4 Address and send it to Ying
 	- Find your computer hostname (GHUM-...) and send it to Ying

-2. Download the Matlab installation files directly from the ICTS License Tool [here](https://icts.kuleuven.be/apps/license/download/matlab/index.html)
+2. Download the MATLAB installation files directly from the ICTS License Tool [here](https://icts.kuleuven.be/apps/license/download/MATLAB/index.html)

 3. To change the computer name and IP address yourself: